Biology/Chemistry Department End of Year Party

 Coffee Creek Project

-As a community service project students in Drs.
-Curtis and Quinn’s lab classes took to Coffee Creek in conjunction with the City of Chesterton in an attempt to clean-up and restore the waterways in Coffee Creek Park to a natural state.
-Coffee Creed watershed, once a pristine waterway, has suffered from flooding, neglect, and pollution.
+As a community service project, students in Drs.
+Curtis and Quinn’s lab classes took to Coffee Creek in conjunction with the City of Chesterton in an attempt to clean up and restore the waterways in Coffee Creek Park to a natural state.
+Coffee Creek watershed, once a pristine waterway, has suffered from flooding, neglect, and pollution.

-This type of service learning will provide both valuable educational experience and a service to the people living in the community and the students of PNC.
+This type of service learning provides both valuable educational experience and a service to the people living in the community and the students of PNC.